Jimmy Rivière: Plot

 Jimmy Rivière is passionate about Muay Thai.
 He seeks a possible life where he could reconcile his faith and his love for Sonia, a young Muslim girl, also in love with him.
 But Jimmy is also a nervous young gypsy in search of ideal and plagued by doubts, who lives in his loosely truck fitted a bed, not far from his family of caravans : his mother and "sister love" married without love.
 His conversion to Pentecostalism, a very assertive and fundamental branch in Protestantism led him to question himself on his two passions : boxing and Sonia.
 Indeed, Pentecostals believe that to become a better man, they must renounce to violence and desire.
 Under pressure from the community, Jimmy applies but is struggling to put in agreement his will and acts.
-Gina, his boxing coach keeps reminding him that he would fine battles to fight and tries to make him back to his sporting passion.
+Gina, his boxing coach keeps reminding him that he would find battles to fight and tries to make him back to his sporting passion.